-Figure Skater Adam Rippon Wows in ''Spellbinding'' Olympic Debut
+Adam Rippon Is One to Watch off the Ice and on in Olympic Debut

 The openly gay ice skater has made a lot of headlines for his outspoken ways and his social media presence ahead of the 2018 Olympic Games in Pyeongchang, South Korea.
 But the skater, dressed in a glittering ensemble, made sure to get away from the buzz around him while on the ice and bring the heat for the judges and the world to see.

+Adam finished in third-place behind Mikhail Kolyada, the Olympic athlete from Russia.

-Adam's routine, as well as his teammate and friend Mirai Nagasu's skate (which included a history-making triple axel), helped team USA earn bronze on Sunday.
+His routine, as well as his teammate and friend Mirai Nagasu's skate (which included a history-making triple axel), helped team USA earn bronze on Sunday.
 Canada won gold and Olympic Athletes from Russia earned silver.

 Many online were quick to praise Rippon for his artistic performance.